 If your skill set lies in IT, there are several jobs to consider once you’ve graduated.

 As IT manager, your role would be to manage and upkeep a business’ IT hardware and software, as well as build strategies and protocols for IT security.
-The average salary is $85k.
+The median salary is around $159,010.

 How to Stand Out from other MBAs